Michelle Steel: California State Board of Equalization

-Steel was elected to the California State Board of Equalization in 2006 when Republican incumbent Claude Parrish ran unsuccessfully for state Treasurer.
+Steel was elected to the California State Board of Equalization in 2006 when Republican incumbent Claude Parrish ran unsuccessfully for state treasurer.
 Throughout her tenure, she served as the country's highest-ranking Korean American officeholder, and California's highest-ranking Republican woman.
-She represented more than eight million people in the 3rd district, which then included all of Imperial, Orange, Riverside and San Diego Counties and parts of Los Angeles and San Bernardino Counties.
+She represented more than eight million people in the 3rd district, which then included all of Imperial, Orange, Riverside and San Diego counties and parts of Los Angeles and San Bernardino counties.
 In 2011, she was elected vice chair of the Board of Equalization.

 Orange County Board of Supervisors

-In 2014, Steel was elected to the Orange County Board of Supervisors representing the 2nd district, defeating state Assemblyman Allan Mansoor.
+In 2014, Steel was elected to the Orange County Board of Supervisors representing the 2nd district, defeating state assemblyman Allan Mansoor.

 In March 2018, Steel was the only elected official to greet President Donald Trump when he landed at LAX on his first official visit to California as president.
 In 2019, Trump appointed her to the President's Advisory Commission on Asian Americans and Pacific Islanders.

 Steel chaired the Orange County Board of Supervisors in 2017 and again in 2020.
 During the COVID-19 pandemic, she opposed mandatory face masks in Orange County.
 She voted against requiring face coverings for retail employees and opposed mask mandates in public schools.
 She questioned masks' efficacy in preventing the virus spread.

 On September 15, 2020, the Orange County Board of Supervisors approved plans that could lead to increased private jet traffic at John Wayne Airport.
 Steel was criticized by her Democratic opponent, Harley Rouda, for taking campaign contributions from ACI Jet, the corporation that was awarded the contract.

-Steel and her husband Shawn supported the 2020-21 recall initiative against California Governor Gavin Newsom and endorsed Larry Elder to replace him.
+Steel and her husband Shawn supported the 2020–21 recall initiative against California governor Gavin Newsom and endorsed Larry Elder to replace him.

+In 2024, Steel was criticized for her management of $1.2 million allocated for food aid during the 2020 COVID-19 pandemic.
+With funds from the federal government Coronavirus Aid, Relief, and Economic Security Act, each Supervisor contracted to provide meals for needy senior citizens in their district.
+Steel awarded the contract to a marketing company she was using for her campaign, a company that reportedly had no prior experience with this type of government funding.
+An audit revealed that the meals had been considerably more costly than in other Orange County districts.